datasciencecampus/DSCA_Version-controlled-RStudio-projects/README.md

 **Learning Objective**

-Learners will be able to use R Studios integrated Git features to improve their ability to track changes and collaborate in their code.
+Learners will be able to use R Studio's integrated Git features to improve their ability to track changes and collaborate in their code.

 **Lead Developer**